|Nutritional Guidelines (per serving)|

 Line a muffin tin with paper baking cups.
 Preheat the oven to 400 F.

-Combine all of the streusel ingredients together in a small bowl.
+Melt butter for muffin base, set aside to cool.
+Combine all of the streusel ingredients together in a small bowl and set aside.

-Begin making the muffins and set the streusel topping aside.
-Make sure to let the butter cool slightly after you have melted it.
-Combine it with the sour cream, whole milk, and egg in a measuring cup.
+Combine cooled, melted butter with sour cream, whole milk, and egg in a large measuring cup.
 Beat until completely combined.

-Add the flour, baking powder, sugar, and salt to a mixing bowl.
-Stir until it is combined.
+Blend flour, baking powder, sugar, and salt in a mixing bowl.
+Stir until well-combined.

 Use a small ice cream scoop or rubber spatula to scoop the batter into the paper lined muffin tins, fill to about 3/4 of the way full.